 Use the responsive splitter if:

-- The application has to display several re-sizable areas side by side.
+- The application has to display several areas side by side that must be resizable.

 - Your scenarios are in the tooling or administration space.